 Belt Drives are used to transfer power from one shaft to another.
 This is one of the easiest and cheapest ways to transfer power in a machine.
-Let us learn in this article more about types of belt drive, application of belt drive and how does belt drive work.
-At the end of this article, you will get a link to download the belt drive PDF copy that you can use for your future reference.
+Let us learn in this article more about types of Belt Drive, the application of belt drive, and how does belt drive work.
+At the end of this article, you will get a link to download the belt drive PDF copy you can use for your future reference.

 What Is A Belt Drive?